mcornick/clilol/docs/clilol_statuslog_list.md

 ---
-title: "clilol statuslog get"
+title: "clilol statuslog list"
 ---
-## clilol statuslog get
+## clilol statuslog list

-get the statuslog
+list the statuslog

 ### Synopsis

-Gets status(es) for all status.lol users.
+Lists status(es) for all status.lol users.

 By default, only the most recent status for each user is returned.
 To see all statuses ever posted, use the --all flag.